Services: Sexual Health

 - Trying to prevent unintended pregnancies and STDs and seeking care and treatment when needed.

 - Being able to experience sexual pleasure, satisfaction, and intimacy when desired.

 Sexual health also encompasses a range of public health and clinical issues related to the prevention of sexually transmitted infections.
-The concept of sexual health is of fundamental relevance to all aspects of prevention of sexually transmitted infections.
+The concept of sexual health is of fundamental relevance to all aspects of preventing sexually transmitted diseases.

 Empower RF by InMode

 Empower RF is a new safe and effective solution delivering life-changing technologies for women’s wellness.

 This innovative device is designed specifically to treat a broad range of conditions such as stress, urge, and mixed urinary incontinence, weak pelvic floor muscles, blood circulation, and pain relief.

 VTone is a highly effective and non-invasive treatment that helps tone and train pelvic floor muscles.
 During a VTone treatment, an egg-shaped device, about the size of a tampon, is placed into the vaginal canal to trigger involuntary muscle contractions.
 These contractions tone and tighten the pelvic floor, particularly those muscle fibers weakened or overstretched during pregnancy and childbirth.

 VTone is recommended for any woman who experiences urinary incontinence and wishes to avoid bladder mesh surgery.
 Women who want to strengthen their pelvic floor muscles for sexual enhancement would also benefit from this treatment.

 FormaV is a vaginal rejuvenation treatment designed to improve internal tightness, circulation, and sensation.
 FormaV applies radiofrequency energy and localized heat to the inside of the vagina, which reaches the underlying layers of tissue and stimulates the production of collagen and elastin, which remodels and tightens the tissues and increases circulation.